def670/service-file/README.md

     sudo systemctl restart all.service  <--restarts the service sudo systemctl disable all.service  <--disables system control of service - will NOT automatically restart when rebooted

+### Summery
+    At this point your node should now start itself when your computer is started.
+With some modifications, this could be used to start any program automatically.